-Gather your toner cartridges together and place inside either the original box or a shipping carton, attach the shipping label, and deliver to the mailroom.
+When returning the cartridges to Staples, gather your toner cartridges together and place inside either the original box or a shipping carton, attach the shipping label, and deliver to the mailroom.
 That is all it takes to recycle your toner.